 - LING-2050 How Languages are Learned

 - Two Tier III Courses:

-- Choose two Linguistics courses numbered between 350 and 499.
-Any departmental course numbered in this range will meet the requirement, with the following exceptions: 400 (Honors Thesis Seminar) and 401, 410, 459, and 487 (courses limited to graduate students only).
+- Choose two Linguistics courses numbered between 4000 and 4999.
+Any departmental course numbered in this range will meet the requirement, with the exception of LING-4988 (the Honors Thesis Seminar).

-Linguistics majors must complete 12 credits of ancient or modern language study beyond the College core requirement in language.
-Courses must be taught in the language or must be advanced courses about the structure of the language (i.e., linguistics courses), and may double count toward other major/minor requirements.
-Linguistic structure courses in other departments may count as Linguistics major electives with Department approval.
+Linguistics majors must complete 12 credits of coursework on at least one ancient or modern language other than English.
+Such courses must be taught in the language or must be advanced courses about the structure of the language (i.e., linguistics courses).
+They may double count toward other major/minor requirements, and/or toward school-level or university-level language requirements.
+Linguistic structure courses in other departments may count with Department approval.

 Integrated Writing Requirement